qijianpeng/awesome-edge-computing/README.md

 a cloud server and offloading it to edge nodes for improving the overall QoS of the application.

+- [EdgeMesh](https://github.com/kubeedge/edgemesh):EdgeMesh is a part of KubeEdge, and provides a simple network solution for the inter-communications between services at edge scenarios.

 - [FogFlow](https://github.com/smartfog/fogflow): FogFlow is an IoT edge computing framework to automatically orchestrate dynamic data processing flows over cloud and edges driven by context, including system context on the available system